HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 The `clean`, `modules`, `modules_install` targets are defined in the Linux kernel tree's top-level `Makefile`.
 The procedure is essentially the same for kernel modules included in the kernel source tree too.
 The steps are, look at the (partial) pre-configured kernel source tree at `/lib/modules/--curent_kernel--/build`, clean, build and install the modules (`M=`) in the current directory.
+The partial pre-configured kernel source tree is usually available as an additional `kernel-devel`, `kernel-headers` package for distribution-shipped kernels.

 The `modules_install` target itself consists of 3 steps also: copy the modules to the right place, sign them if the kernel is configured to prefer or enforce cryptographically signed modules, and update the mutual dependencies between kernel modules.